Andy Manson (luthier)

-Andy Manson is a luthier who has been hand-crafting guitars for over four decades.
-He has also made mandolins and multi-necked instruments.
-He is based in England, and is known for his flat-top, acoustic-guitars.
-He has influenced pieces by Hugh's & Brook Guitars, Elysian Acoustics and Gary Nava.
+Andy Manson is a luthier who has been hand-crafting guitars and mandolins for over four decades.
+He became notorious for his flat-top and multi-necked acoustic-guitars and has influenced pieces by Hugh's & Brook Guitars, Elysian Acoustics and Gary Nava.
+On September 22nd, 2018, "The Guitar Barrel Project" was announced.
+Andy and other 5 luthiers would be working on their own unique guitars using wood that came from old wine barrels belonging to Marquês de Pombal.

 History

 Manson studied at the London College of Furniture, completing a course based on the production of stringed-instruments.
 Such course of which was non-existent at the time - the college itself eventually encouraged Manson to create his own course tailored specifically to luthiering.
 Constructing his first instrument in 1967, Manson started a workshop dedicated to the process shortly after in 1969 in Sussex, UK.

 In the early 1980s, Manson was joined by his brother, fellow luthier Hugh Manson, who focused on the production of electric/bass-guitars.
 The pair opened a shop together in Devon, England in 1985.